shader-slang/slang/docs/proposals/006-artifact-container-format.md

 For a runtime cache type scenario, the instability and lack of human readability of the key probably doesn't matter too much.
 It probably is a consideration how slow and complicated it is to produce the key.

-For any cache that is persistant how naming occurs probably is important.
+For any cache that is persistent how naming occurs probably is important.
 Because

 * Our 'options' aren't going to make much sense with other compilers (if we want the standard to be more broadly applicable)
 * The options we have will not remain static